rsksmart/devportal-1.0/_rsk/node/contribute/linux.md

 }
 ```

-In this example we are going to run the application with the following arguments: `--testnet -Xkeyvalue.datasource=leveldb`.
+In this example, we are going to run the application with the following arguments: `--testnet -Xkeyvalue.datasource=leveldb`.

 #### Running the project